Skip to content

 Bringing a new remote virtual assistant into your team is no small task.
 Onboarding done right is the key to fast productivity, building trust, and long-term success.

-And after onboarding hundreds of virtual assistants over the past decade, we’ve put together the ideal assistant onboarding training process in just 6 steps.
+After onboarding hundreds of virtual assistants over the past decade, we’ve put together the ideal virtual assistant onboarding training process using just six steps.
+While geared for virtual assistants, it’s an approach you can use across your entire organization.

 How well you bring your virtual assistant into your team affects your client experience, not to mention your assistant’s experience as well as your own.
 A good assistant onboarding can become a template your whole team can use as a process for onboarding clients or other employees.